Nahidzeinali-web/3-Agentic-AI/README.md

 | ≤ 1M         | `IndexIVFFlat`, `IndexHNSWFlat`  |
 | > 1M         | `IndexIVFPQ`, `IndexHNSWFlat`    |

-## 🔍 FAISS Index Selection Guide Based on Dataset Size

-Choosing the right FAISS index is crucial for balancing **speed**, **accuracy**, and **memory usage**.
-Below is a breakdown of the most suitable index types based on the number of vectors in your dataset.

----

 ## 📦 Dataset Size ≤ 100K

 ### ✅ Recommended Indexes: